gwDistSys15/dist-sys-exercises/lec-1/msgboard/README.md

 The **client** connects to the server and sends its name and the message it wants printed.
 After that it disconnects.
 The server does not send anything back to the client: I told you this was very simple!

+**IMPORTANT:** *During this exercise you **may NOT** go to any websites except this page, and those listed in the "Allowable Links" sections below.
+Visiting any other website constitutes cheating!*

 ## Getting the code
 *Everyone in your group should do this!*